 I am not a fan of the rotating rewards.
 While it’s nice to get rewarded for different categories of purchases, I would much rather have consistency in my rewards.
 I don’t do much “rewards hacking” — using a different card for different purchases in order to get the highest reward — so I would rather just know that I will always get a set percentage back no matter what month it is.
 I have enough else on my mind that I don’t want to try to remember which categories are worth more at that time.
-That said, I look forward to getting 5% back at Amazon, which I won’t get anywhere else.
+That said, I do look forward to getting 5% back at H&M, which I won’t get anywhere else.

 Opting In to the Rotating Rewards

 Not only do the 5% rewards change every quarter, you must also re-opt in each time.
 If you don’t opt in, you don’t get the 5% in those categories.
-Granted, Chase makes it easy by sending you an email with a link that requires just one click, but still, I find it absolutely obnoxious that I have to re-opt in each quarter just to get the higher rewards.
+Granted, Chase makes it easy by sending you an email with a link that requires just one click, but still, I find it inconvenient that I have to re-opt in each quarter just to get the higher rewards.
 I’m guessing they do this because there’s a psychological/marketing principle that says that when you have to opt in or interact with something, you value it more and are more likely to use it.
 Regardless of the reason, I’m not a fan of the opt in rewards.

 Fewer Protections Than Other Cards